truedem0n/facebookclone/README.md

 # facebookclone
-my try at cloning facebook using html css
+my try at cloning facebook using html scss